sabah02/odin-recipes/README.md

 This is my project in which I will use git and build a recipe page using html.
-The tags that I will use will use are
+The tags that I will use will use are basic boilerplate containing html, doctype, head, body etc Tags.
-1.<!DOCTYPE HTML>
-2.html
-3.head
-4.body
-5.p
-and so on...

 This will be purely html no css and javascript